swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Related Work

 \subsection{Deep Learning Compiler}

 Currently, the deep learning community develops rapidly.
-There are always emerging neural network algorithms and hardware devices.
-However, the engineering efforts of porting various neural network algorithms to numerous hardware devices increase dramatically.
-Under this background, the end-to-end neural network compiler is proposed.

-The TensorFlow XLA~\cite{abadi2016tensorflow} by Google focuses on the high-level computation graph, and it can fuse those subgraphs together to generate efficient code.
-DLVM~\cite{wei2017dlvm} is similar to TensorFlow XLA, which focuses on the high-level more, but it promotes using linear algebra instead of the computation graph to express the higher-level of the neural network.
-As they pay less attention to the hardware level, it needs significant engineering effort for each hardware and operation combination.
-And they all not support Sunway architectures.
+There are always emerging deep learning models and hardware devices.
+However, the engineering efforts of porting various models to numerous hardware devices increase dramatically.
+Under this background, the end-to-end deep learning compilers are proposed.
+XLA~\cite{abadi2016tensorflow} from Google focuses on the high-level computation graph, and it can fuse those subgraphs together to generate efficient code.
+DLVM~\cite{wei2017dlvm} is similar to TensorFlow XLA, which focuses on the high-level, but it promotes using linear algebra instead of the computation graph to express the higher-level of the models.
+As they pay less attention to the hardware level, significant engineering effort is needed for each hardware and operation combination.
 TVM~\cite{chen2018tvm} proposes the end-to-end compiler for neural networks and now supports various hardware.
 Recent works such as Glow~\cite{rotem2018glow}, Tensor Comprehensions~\cite{vasilache2018tensor} and nGraph~\cite{cyphers2018intel} can all be classified into this category.
-Glow emphasis its two-phase strongly-typed intermediate representation and nGraph pay more attention to how to simplify the connection between neural network frameworks and hardware.
+Glow lays emphasis on its two-phase strongly-typed intermediate representation and nGraph pays more attention to how to simplify the connection between deep learning frameworks and hardware.
 Tensor Comprehensions provides a language similar to math to describe the neural network and supports optimizing the computational kernel according to the parameter of neural networks in JIT mechanism.
-But they all not support the Sunway architecture.

-There are also research works that are extending TVM such as VTA~\cite{moreau2018vta} and AutoTVM~\cite{chen2018learning}.
-VTA is proposed to build an end-to-end deep learning stack from the high-level deep learning framework to the actual hardware design and implementation directly.
-And AutoTVM is designed to automatically optimize the tensor operator regarding the specific input shape and layout of each neural network layer.
+There are also a few emerging tensor compilers optimizing the bottleneck operators~\cite{akg, bladedisc, jia2019taso, wang2021pet}.
+However, they all lack the support of Sunway many-core processors.